mystic-ai/npu_examples/silero/python/README.md

                      device=2)
 ```

-To test deepspeech here you simply install the requirements (`pip3 install -r requirements.txt`) and then run:
+To test Silero here you simply install the requirements (`pip3 install -r requirements.txt`) and then run:

 `python3 test_stream.py`